In This Article

-There are literally thousands of different varieties of these plants in the genus Saintpaulia to choose from.
-These tropical houseplants are known for violet-like flowers in shades of purple, pink, blue, white, red, or lavender as well as their fuzz-covered, oval-shaped green leaves.
+There are thousands of African violet varieties in the Saintpaulia genus.
+These tropical houseplants are known for violet-like flowers in shades of purple, pink, blue, white, red, or lavender as well as fuzzy, oval-shaped green leaves.

-Some cultivars feature different colored flowers on the same plant, petals or leaves with attractive ruffles, or leaves with colorful variegation.
-Some stay small and compact, while others have a long, trailing growth habit, well-suited to hanging baskets.
+Some cultivars feature different-colored flowers on the same plant, petals or leaves with attractive ruffles, or leaves with colorful variegation.
+Some stay small and compact, while others have a long, trailing growth habit, well-suited to hanging planters.

-The two main varieties are Rosette African violet plants and trailing African violet plants.
-Both variations have large leaves that grow outward in a circular, layered formation.
+The two main varieties are rosette African violet plants and trailing African violet plants.
+Both have large leaves that grow outward in a circular, layered formation.
 However, the former is considered a single-stalk plant, meaning it has one stem.
 The latter has multiple stems growing from the plant's roots.
-Also, Rosette African violets are generally grow upwards and trailing African violets appear to grow sideways, which, if placed on a high shelf, can appear as if they're cascading downward.
+Also, rosette African violets generally grow upward, and trailing African violets appear to grow sideways, which, if placed on a high shelf, can create the illusion that they're cascading downward.

 How to Propagate African Violets